matteroftech/metamaterials-activity/README.md

 ![](resources/sketch-palette.png)

 ### Rigid and Sheer Cells
 For today, we give you a set of pre-defined rigid and sheer cells.
-You can find them here [TODO add link].
+You can find them [here](https://a360.co/3ms87tr).
 These cells are all made using the constraints we described above.
 We won't ask you to design these from scratch, but it could be helpful to consider how we designed them in fusion.
 There are two primary kinds of cells we'll be working with today, **rigid** and **sheer** cells.

 ![](resources/rigid-and-sheer-cells.png)